STORM SEASON PREPARATION

 Trim Trees: Trim any dead branches or limbs off of trees, shrubs or bushes around your property.
 If there are branches that hang over your roof or close to a window, it is a smart idea to cut those off too.
 Lastly, make sure there are no branches hanging over or close to where you park your car.

 PLEASE NOTE: Do not pile loose debris on your curb unless you can call someone to get it soon after you place it there.
-You do not want to be stuck with a pile of dead branches with a storm coming.
+You do not want to be stuck with a pile of dead branches with a storm approaching.

 Windows: If you have hurricane shutters, check that each one is in working condition.
 If you are going to cover your windows with plywood, make sure you know where all of the tools are that you need, and you have all of the hardware needed to install.